We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Every toothpaste lists its active and inactive ingredients.
 Make sure to check the inactive ingredients to determine if you’re sensitive or allergic to them.

-Potential allergens or irritants in toothpaste include flavorings, such as mint, cinnamon, grape, and orange.
+Potential allergens or irritants in toothpaste can include flavorings such as:

 Know the brand

 Look for a reputable brand name as well as transparency about the ingredients the product contains and the place where it’s manufactured.

 Any product that promises to rebuild tooth enamel or makes claims that seem too good to be true should probably be avoided.

 Dental care is healthcare.
 To keep your teeth and gums at their healthiest, try to see a dentist twice a year.
 They can spot and prevent damage, including tooth erosion and decay.
 If you notice white spots on your teeth, notice yellowing teeth, or feel sensitivity to hot or cold, talk with them about the benefits of using remineralizing toothpaste.

 How long does it take for remineralizing toothpaste to work?